Macbeth Duncan: Law career

 His father Charles Duncan was an advocate and Procurator-Fiscal for Aberdeenshire.

 Duncan studied law at both University of Aberdeen and at University of Edinburgh.
 He served an apprenticeship with Peter Duguid (advocate), Henry Peterkin (solicitor), and with the firm Mackenzie and Cormack in Edinburgh.
 His brother W. O. Duncan was a partner in the firm with Duguid and Peterkin and so Duncan then joined the firm Duguid, Peterkin and Duncan.
 On the retirement of Duguid, Macbeth Duncan became a partner and the firm was then called Peterkin and Duncans.

 He became a President of the Society of Advocates in Aberdeen from 1928 to 1930.
 In 1928, he was made Sheriff-Substitute of Aberdeen.

 Duncan specialised in mercantile law.
 He acted for the Board of Trade on their inquiries on the loss of vessels.

 Military career

 He was chairman of the City of Aberdeen Territorial Army.
 Duncan held a commission at the local Artillery Corps.
 In the First World War he was sent to France as head of the 1st Highland Brigade (Royal Artillery).
-He was decorated with a C. M. G. In 1933, he was made a Honorary Colonel of the 75th Highland Field Brigade in the Royal Artillery (T. A.)
+He was decorated with a C. M. G. In 1933, he was made an Honorary Colonel of the 75th Highland Field Brigade in the Royal Artillery (T. A.)